polarmutex/tree-sitter-beancount/README.md

 ## Editor Integration

+This parser includes comprehensive syntax highlighting and indentation queries for an enhanced editing experience:

+- **Syntax highlighting**: Dates, accounts, currencies, numbers, strings, tags, and comments are all highlighted with appropriate colors
-This parser includes indentation queries that provide automatic indentation for Beancount files.
-When you type a transaction header like `2022-02-01 * "Buy CSL"`, the next line will be automatically indented for posting entries.
+- **Automatic indentation**: When you type a transaction header like `2022-02-01 * "Buy CSL"`, the next line will be automatically indented for posting entries

 ### Neovim